Nubwenet: Titles

-Her titles were: Great one of the hetes-sceptre (wrt-ḥts), She who sees Horus and Seth (m33t-ḥrw-stš), Great of Praises (wrt-hzwt), King’s Wife, his beloved (hmt-niswt mryt.f), Beloved King’s Wife of Pepi-Mennefer (ḥmt-niswt-nt-ppy-mn-nfr-mryt.f), and Companion of Horus (smrt-ḥrw).
+Her titles were: Great one of the hetes-sceptre (wrt-ḥts), She who sees Horus and Seth (m33t-ḥrw-stš), Great of Praises (wrt-hzwt), King's Wife, his beloved (hmt-niswt mryt.f), Beloved King's Wife of Pepi-Mennefer (ḥmt-niswt-nt-ppy-mn-nfr-mryt.f), and Companion of Horus (smrt-ḥrw).

 Tomb

 Nubwenet is buried in a pyramid which is associated with the pyramid complex of Pepi I at Saqqara.
 Nebwenet's pyramid complex lies at the far Eastern part of Pepi I's pyramid complex.
-Nebwenet had a small pyramid (the sides were about 21 m long and the pyramid was about 21 m high) and a small mortuary complex, which is now mostly destroyed.
+Nebwenet had a small pyramid (the sides were about 21 meters long and the pyramid was about 21 m high) and a small mortuary complex, which is now mostly destroyed.
 The pyramid was made from limestone, while the temple was constructed from mudbrick.